 Right before her move.
 She and my Dad sent me pictures and a video of them making cheese together.

-We tend to share and listen more when in nature, where our interactions end up having greater connections.
+When being outdoors and being immersed in nature.
+We tend to share, and listen more, where our interactions end up having greater connections.

 With so much around to explore.
 Time in nature can spark your curiosity and inspire a new hobby.
 Such as photography, birding, stargazing, or rock collecting.